libriscv/docs/docs/godot_intro/sandbox.md

 	/// @note This is only available if the RISCV_BINARY_TRANSLATION flag is set.
 	/// @warning Do *NOT* enable automatic_nbit_as unless you are sure the program is compatible with it.
 	String emit_binary_translation(bool ignore_instruction_limit = true, bool automatic_nbit_as = false) const;

+	/// @brief Open a shared library, which should self-register its functions.
+	/// @param shared_library_path The path to the shared library.
+	/// @note This is not a general-purpose function for loading shared libraries.
+It is only a
+	/// convenience helper function for loading shared libraries that self-register their functions. static bool load_binary_translation(const String &shared_library_path);

 	/// @brief  Check if the program has found and loaded binary translation.
 	/// @return True if binary translation is loaded, false otherwise.